 The Intuos Pro small can work on any monitor, or across all monitors in a multi-monitor setup.

-Wacom Intuos Pro Small: Key features
+Wacom Intuos Pro Small review: Key features

 On the left side of the Intuos Pro small there are six customisable ExpressKeys and a touch ring, which is only two less ExpressKeys than what you'll find with the small's larger siblings.
 The tablet can be both left-handed or right-handed, thanks to the USB-C cord or bluetooth usage.